NGabry/MetaPlex/README.md

 ### Example Command Line Call

-To call from the command line:

         python remultiplex.py raw_seqs.bam indexes.csv

 # Index Jumping

 Function: calculate the rate at which index jumps occur for a single sequencing run, and estimate the number of false reads within the total sample pool, and for each individual sample.

 Though this calculation process should be reproducible across many use cases, there are a few key requirements which must be met for it to be accurate.

 1. Dual-indexed reads (i.e. an index or barcode placed on both the forward and reverse end) which has been demultiplexed